-In Fall 2012, E. H. Butler Library engaged in its fourth administration of the nationally normed LibQUAL+® survey.
-LibQUAL+® is a 22-core-item “total market” survey instrument designed to assess academic library service quality from the point of view of the library user, and it is the primary assessment tool administered every three years by the library to all students, faculty, and staff at Buffalo State.
+In Fall 2015, E. H. Butler Library engaged in its fifth administration of the nationally normed LibQUAL+ survey.
+LibQUAL+ is a 22-core-item “total market” survey instrument designed to assess academic library service quality from the point of view of the library user, and it is the primary assessment tool administered every three years by the library to all students, faculty, and staff at Buffalo State.
 The survey is comprised of three subdimensions: Affect of Service, Information Organization, and Library as Place.
-More information about LibQUAL+® can be obtained by going to their site.
+More information about LibQUAL+ can be obtained by going to their site.

-Overall, undergraduate students continue to be pleased with the library and its services, having rated the library 7.23 in 2015 as compared to 7.01 in 2012.
+Undergraduate students continue to be pleased with the library and its services, having rated the library 7.23 in 2015 as compared to 7.01 in 2012.
 Undergraduate students see the Information Commons and/or library as a necessity for their learning, study, and research.
 With a multitude of information, technological, cultural, and recreational services and activities, they may view the Information Commons as a place to “get away” and relax and/or a place to be nurtured when they need assistance.
 Hands down, undergraduate students commented on the library needing more computers, and the library has strengthened its equipment loan service to offering a variety of computing devices.
 Some comments indicate noise is a continued issue.
 With dramatically increased gate counts and building usage, the library is taking steps to better market its designated quiet spaces and group study rooms.
 Another common comment was the need for more electrical outlets for recharging mobile and computing devices.
 The planned Academic Commons will result in portions of the library being remodeled and some campus services merged into the building, which will help address many of the issues noted above and further below.

 Brings together important services, such as assistance with research, computing, and writing, to help students successfully complete academic projects.